alexandroid000/cv/NillesCV.md

 :   Advisor: [Steve LaValle](http://msl.cs.uiuc.edu/~lavalle/)

 Research Interests:
-:   Dynamics, control and design of underactuated mobile robots, with an emphasis on using minimal sensing and physical compliance to reduce computational requirements and increase robustness of robotic systems.
+: Dynamics, control and design of mobile robots, with an emphasis on characterizing minimal sensing, power and computational requirements, and using physical compliance to increase robustness of underactuated robots.

 EDUCATION
 =========